shervinsahba/obsidian-icewind/About.md

 ---

 ## About
 This site was made began as a Zettelkasten style notebook using [obsidian.md](https://obsidian.md) alongside the plugins [obsidian-dataview](https://blacksmithgu.github.io/obsidian-dataview/) and [obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden).
-Theme: [vileplume](https://github.com/hungsu/vileplume-obsidian).
+The theme is called ITS.

 Junji's Tavern is our gaming group.
 Junji Ito is my dog ![[junji.png]].